gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

   term: party
   catalog: false
 ```
 I have described a simple way for extracting query terms from a raw sentence.
-This approach provides useful information that could be managed by an conversational engine for dealing with following cases:
+This approach provides useful information that could be managed by an conversational engine for corroborating search results with meaningful answers.
-- Query entities selection.
-When in the query there are more than one entity cluster, the conversational agent will be able to detect it and to ask the user to choose with entity will search first.
-- Partially term matching.
-The user is prompted that the exact criteria doesn't match, but a less ranking one is provided.
-- Terms out of scope.
-Point the user the online shop doesn't sell such products.

-Conversely, this model doesn't handle with misspellings, which represent alone about 15% of online search failures.
+On the other hand, this model doesn't handle with misspellings, which represent alone about 15% of online search failures.
 This technique doesn't deal with relatedness matching, or semantic matching.
 That means we can't satisfy the search with relevant and pertinent results whenever customers use different terms from those in the website.
 I have already solved this problem by means of neural networks, and I will describe it in another article.

+**Acknowledgment** Thank you [Sidi](https://github.com/elaatifi) for the contribution.